ngracan/FinTech-Case-Study-/README.md

 `Recommendations:`

 Fintech has the power to help traditional finaincal institutions/investors transition to new business models and access new areas of potiential growth.

-One recommendation i would suggest
+> "Much of the funding for capital markets AI solutions has been deployed at firms with proprietary IP focused on finding patterns and addressing complex problems that traditionally required vast human capacity to solve."
+(Bailey, 2016)